 WRITESEThas the same effect as setting it to

 Multithreaded Appliers.
 Group Replication members can be configured as multithreaded replicas, enabling transactions to be applied in parallel.
-From MySQL 8.0.27, all replicas are configured as multithreaded by default.
-A nonzero value for the system variable
+All replicas are configured as multithreaded by default.
+A nonzero value for

-slave_parallel_workers(before MySQL 8.0.26) enables the multithreaded applier on the member.
-The default from MySQL 8.0.27 is 4 parallel applier threads, and up to 1024 parallel applier threads can be specified.
-For a multithreaded replica, the following settings are also required, which are the defaults from MySQL 8.0.27:
+replica_parallel_workersenables the multithreaded applier on the member.
+The default is 4 parallel applier threads; up to 1024 parallel applier threads can be specified.

-slave_preserve_commit_orderoptions have no effect and are ignored.
-From MySQL 8.0.27, if parallel execution is disabled when GTIDs are in use on a replica, the replica actually uses one parallel worker, to take advantage of the method for retrying transactions without accessing the file positions.
+replica_preserve_commit_orderoptions have no effect and are ignored.
+If parallel execution is disabled when GTIDs are in use on a replica, the replica actually uses one parallel worker, to take advantage of the method for retrying transactions without accessing the file positions.
 However, this behavior does not change anything for the user.

 XA PREPARE.
 The prepared XA transaction can be committed or rolled back by another connection, and the current session can then initiate another XA transaction or local transaction without waiting for the transaction that was just prepared to complete.

 When detached XA transaction support is enabled (

 xa_detach_on_prepare = ON) it is possible for any connection to this server to list (using